 But with no fault divorce, that is no longer required.
 The exact language varies by state, but generally speaking, parties simply have to show that a marriage is irretrievably broken to get divorced.

 But in terms of marital property and debt division, and spousal maintenance (alimony), many states still allow the conduct of the parties as one of the factors in terms of making that determination.
-States like Missouri and Kansas fall into that category.
+States like Missouri, Kansas and Oklahoma fall into that category.
 However, Illinois excludes fault as a consideration by statute.

 But in terms of child custody, an affair could still have an effect in most states so long as it has a bearing on the best interests of the children.
 In cases where an affair can be pointed to as having a negative impact on the children and their custody or parenting time with either parent, an affair could still be looked at for a custody and parenting time determination.